The ARLG has prioritized three areas of research and solicits proposals for clinical research studies focused on:

 - Identify strategies to optimize the administration of antibiotics for the treatment of Gram-negative infections with respect to dose, interval, and duration of therapy in adults and children.

 - Evaluate novel strategies to prevent the emergence of resistance in Gram-negative bacilli.

 - Investigate strategies or therapies, including narrow-spectrum oral antimicrobials, for treatment of infections predominantly caused by Gram-positive bacteria, including skin and soft tissue infections, bone and joint infections, and bacteremia in adults and children.

-- Compare the effectiveness of linezolid and daptomycin or other antibiotics alone or in combination with other agents for infections caused by methicillin-resistant Staphylococcus aureus (MRSA) or vancomycin resistant enterococci (VRE).
+- Compare the effectiveness of novel agents alone or in combination with other agents for infections caused by methicillin-resistant Staphylococcus aureus or vancomycin resistant enterococci.